cabrerahector/wordpress-popular-posts/readme.md

 * If you have any ideas/suggestions/bug reports, and if there's not an issue filed for it already (see [issue tracker](https://github.com/cabrerahector/wordpress-popular-posts/issues)), please [create an issue](https://github.com/cabrerahector/wordpress-popular-posts/issues/new) so I can keep track of it.
 * Developers can send [pull requests](https://help.github.com/articles/using-pull-requests) to suggest fixes / improvements to the source.
-* Want to translate WPP to your language or update a current translation?
-Check if it's [already supported](https://github.com/cabrerahector/wordpress-popular-posts/blob/master/languages/) or download [this file](https://github.com/cabrerahector/wordpress-popular-posts/blob/master/languages/wordpress-popular-posts.pot) to translate the strings (see "[I want to translate your plugin into my language / help you update a translation.
-What do I need to do?](https://github.com/cabrerahector/wordpress-popular-posts/wiki/5.-FAQ#i-want-to-translate-your-plugin-into-my-language--help-you-update-a-translation-what-do-i-need-to-do)" for more).
+* Want to translate WPP into your language or update a current translation?
+Check if it's [already supported](https://translate.wordpress.org/projects/wp-plugins/wordpress-popular-posts/) or download [this POT file](https://github.com/cabrerahector/wordpress-popular-posts/tree/master/i18n) to translate the strings (see [I want to translate your plugin into my language / help you update a translation.
+What do I need to do?](https://github.com/cabrerahector/wordpress-popular-posts/wiki/5.-FAQ#i-want-to-translate-your-plugin-into-my-language--help-you-update-a-translation-what-do-i-need-to-do) for more).

 ## License